Storyflow Logo

 Notion is not a whiteboard, but it earns a spot because so many marketing teams brainstorm by capturing ideas into docs and databases, then organizing them.
 Its AI is good at generating and rewriting copy, and its databases are excellent for turning a pile of campaign ideas into a tracked, structured backlog.
 For teams that think in lists and wikis, it works.

 Where it loses: it is document-and-database shaped, so free-form visual brainstorming, the spatial part where you spread angles out and cluster them, is awkward.
-Notion is strong once ideas are captured and need organizing, and weak at the messy visual front of a marketing brainstorm where you do not yet know the shape.
+Notion is strong once ideas are captured and need organizing, and weak at the messy visual front of a marketing brainstorm.
+In the loop, Notion is a Cluster and Hand-off tool that skips Diverge: once ideas exist it turns them into a tracked backlog and a written brief, but the loose, spatial front of the session fights the document format, so most teams brainstorm somewhere visual first and land the results in Notion.

 7. Canva Whiteboards